aw/picolisp-bcrypt/README.md

     ./update.sh

-It rebuilds the share libraries and pulls the latest submodule changes.
+It rebuilds the shared libraries and pulls the latest submodule changes.

 # Usage

-All functions are publicly accessible and namespaced with `(symbols 'bcrypt)` (or the prefix: `bcrypt~`), but only the following are necessary:
+Only the following functions are exported publicly, and namespaced with `(symbols 'bcrypt)` (or the prefix: `bcrypt~`):

   * **(gensalt Factor)** generates a salt to be used for hashing a string
     - `Factor` _Number_: a Number between 4 and 31, defaults to `12` otherwise